christiancagnazzo/StudyPlanApp/README.md

       ...
     ]
     ```
-  - Error response: `500 Internal Server Error` (errore generico)
+  - Error response: `500 Internal Server Error` (generic error)

 ##

 - GET `/api/studyPlan`
-  - Descrizione: Restituisce le informazioni del piano di studi (inclusi i corsi) dell'utente autenticato in sessione, se ne ha già creato uno
+  - Description: Returns the student plan information (including courses) of the user authenticated in session, if you have already created one
   - Request body: /
   - Response: `200 OK`
   - Response body: